-You have two options to choose from as a café, bakery, restaurant, or any food or drink business owner.
+As a café, bakery, restaurant, or any food or drink business owner, you have two options to choose from.

 Adopting Delivery Platform

 Owning a café, bakery, restaurant, or any food-related business, you don’t need to build a website of your own.
 Instead, you can spend time managing your business listed on different food review websites like Yelp, Zomato, or OpenTable.
 On top of that, you can start using food delivery platforms like Uber Eats, DoorDash, or SkipTheDishes.
-However, you have to keep in mind using delivery service, meaning these platforms will charge you approximately 30% commission fees.
+However, you have to keep in mind that using a delivery service means that these platforms will charge you approximately 30% commission fees.
 Delivery services could be double-edged swords.
-Ensure you calculate beforehand and ensure that you are making enough profit even when the commission is deducted from your revue.
+Ensure you calculate beforehand and make enough profit even when the commission is deducted from your revenue.
 You would not want to waste time transitioning and then realizing that you are not benefiting from the transition.

 Offering Pick-Up Only

 Suppose your calculation tells you that adopting a delivery platform is not a profitable transition for the business.
-Another option is creating a website using a platform listed for accountants and bookkeepers, but with an integration of a payment processing system like Stripe and offer pick-up based on the upfront purchase.
+Another option is creating a website using a platform listed for accountants and bookkeepers, but integrating a payment processing system like Stripe and offering pick-up based on an upfront purchase.
 You can choose to create a website using a platform like Shopify or Square, where the platform’s payment system is built-in.
-Collecting payment ahead of time will protect your business from no-shows, especially during times like now.
+Collecting advanced payment will protect your business from no-shows.

 Physical Product Sellers

-If you sell a physical product, it makes sense for you to build your website using an e-commerce platform like Shopify that already includes a built e-commerce platform, which will save you time and money.
-One thing you need to consider ahead of time is how you will handle the delivery.
+If your business sells physical products, it makes sense for you to build your website using an e-commerce platform like Shopify, saving time and money.
+However, one thing you need to consider ahead of time is how you will handle the delivery.
 Make sure you have the method and cost for delivery figured out before opening your business online.

-If your business is within the service industry, your process will be similar to the accountant or bookkeeper, using HubSpot, WordPress, or Wix to build your website but with an integrate a scheduler app like Zoom.ai or Square Appointment, that allows you to manage your bookings easily.
+If your business is within the service industry, your process will be similar to the accountant or bookkeeper, using HubSpot, WordPress, or Wix to build your website but integrating a scheduler app like Zoom.ai or Square Appointment that allows you to manage your bookings easily.
 On top of that, you can use a platform like Plooto to manage your payments for the service you provide.
-Plooto will allow give you an option to collect the payment once or make it recurring depending on your terms and agreement with your clients.
+Plooto will provide your business with receivable options to collect one-time or recurring payments depending on your terms and agreement with your clients.

-What is more important than informing your existing clients about the transition to online.
-Most likely, these customers are going to the first people to take advantage of this transition.
+There is nothing more important than informing your existing clients about the transition.
+Most likely, these customers are going to be the first people to take advantage of this transition.
 Plus, not only will it help to maintain a good relationship with your customers, but they will help to promote the business for free using their social media or through word-of-mouth.
 What a save in marketing cost and effort!

 One Bonus Tip

-Since you’ve moved your business online, why not escape from the paper process and move everything online, making it easier to manage, track, and reconcile your payments and receivables.
-You can adopt Plooto, accounts payable and receivable platform for your finance team to streamline the payments and payment collection process to improve the cash flow.
+Since you’ve moved your business online, why not escape from the manual processes to automation, making it easier to manage, track, and reconcile your business payments and receivables.
+You can adopt Plooto for your finance team to streamline business payments and receivable processes while improving cash flow.

 The new year has begun, but as the struggle to maintain your business continues.
 Transitioning online can be of great help to your business during these difficult times.
 Plooto will walk alongside you and your business down this long dark path to see a brighter future.